-Table 2: Comparative performance of our method and baseline models on DeepFakeVox-HQ and ASVspoof2019 test sets.
-(Note: Results for our test set are calculated using only those deepfake samples whose sources were not covered during training.)
+Table 2: Comparative performance of our method and baseline models on DeepFakeVox-HQ and ASVspoof2019 test sets, our method outperforms prior approaches.
+(We ensured our deepfake test set does not overlap with the training set.)

 (a) Performance across various corruptions